LennartKeller/datenbanken_app/README.md

 ```
 from within the project root directory.

-To initialize the database use the builtin cli-tool (from within the pipenv environment)
+To initialize the database, use the builtin cli-tool (from within the pipenv environment)
 ```bash
 python cli.py init-db
 ```

-To add a collection also use the cli-tool
+To add a collection, also use the cli-tool
 ```bash
 python cli.py from-json <YourCollection>.json
 ```